Litter and Illegal Rubbish Dumping

 Dog poo contains a number of different diseases that are harmful to humans.
 When we don't pick up after our dogs, their faeces can end up in fields and playgrounds where our children play, trails where we take nature walks, and beaches where our families and friends swim.
 It is then washed into stormwater drains and into our streams, rivers, beaches and even into groundwater.
 Droppings deposited far from a stream can still end up in our waterways.

-Frankston City dog owners must pick up after their dogs, as stated in Local Law No 7 - General Local Law 2012.
+Frankston City dog owners must pick up after their animals - Community Local Law 2020 4.8.

 Be a responsible pet owner, carry a bag and pick up after your pooch.

 If you see someone littering, please contact Frankston City Council, phone 1300 322 322.
 The Council has officers authorised under the Environment Protection Act (1970) to investigate dumped litter.
 Your call can be treated confidentially.

 Alternatively, report litter to the 24-hour EPA pollution hotline 1300 EPA VIC (1300 372 842) or report online via the EPA Victoria website or their mobile phone app.